csula/cs3220-spring-2018/notes/homeworks/homework3.md

 }
 ```

+> Or find working example in this commit: https://github.com/rcliao/cookie-clicker/commit/70e16c16407c9d00de7fc3f0646aea10f64a82a9

 Once you have the JSON string, you can pass the JSON string back to the
 `game.jsp` file in the _request scope_ and render such JSON string in the _script_
 tag to pass JSON information to JavaScript.